henryjuho/uspopgen/README.md

     zgrep -v ^# vcf_files/gatk.chrLGE22.hard_filtered.snps.vcf.gz | grep -cw PASS

 **Q7.** How many SNPs were filtered using the GATK recommended filters?
 Do the recommended GATK hardfilters filter based on th QUAL score?

+The GATK recommendation may need tweaking.
+It is worthwhile to extract the annotations from the VCF file and plot them to get an idea where to set the cut offs for the various annotations.
+A tool such as the VariantsToTable (see [here](https://www.broadinstitute.org/gatk/guide/tooldocs/org_broadinstitute_gatk_tools_walkers_variantutils_VariantsToTable.php)) tools is a convenient way to extract the annotations to a text file that may be read into R.

 ## Region Filters